-Prepayment billing is a billing plan offered to members of residential accounts.
-It allows members to manager their account balances and electric use more closely if they choose.
-Each day the cooperative will calculate energy use based upon daily readings from the Advanced Metering Infrastructure (AMI) system, along with other applicable charges, and present an estimated daily deduction from the member's account balance.
-The member is able to monitor and make payments at their convenience to replenish their account.
-Members will gain the knowledge of knowing how much energy they are consuming each day via the cooperative's web site or the SmartHub app they can download on their phone or mobile device.
+PowerMyWay is a prepayment billing plan offered to members of residential accounts.
+Each day, the cooperative will calculate energy use based upon daily readings from the Advanced Metering Infrastructure (AMI) system, along with other applicable charges, and present an estimated daily deduction from the member's account balance.
+PowerMyWay allows members to actively monitor and manage their account and electric use more closely, as well as replenish their account balance at their convenience.
+Members will gain the knowledge of knowing how much energy they are consuming each day via the cooperative's SmartHub web portal/app, which can be viewed online or an app downloaded on a phone or mobile device.